Desem: Starter

 Unlike sourdough starters which are exposed to outside air, the desem starter is grown in a bed of flour (3-4 inches of flour surrounding the ball of dough made from fresh wheat flour and pure water).
 Keeping the flour cool (approx. 50-65°F, or 10-18°C) during the initial incubation period is important as higher temperatures may make the desem starter sour.
 The cool incubation environment is particularly important for desem.
 While getting a desem starter (a dough starter) going the first time can be challenging, keeping it going can be easier than sourdough starters (liquid starters).

 Feeding the starter daily and baking bread once per week is the standard method of keeping the desem starter happy and thriving but feeding it weekly or freezing it for later are viable options.

-Methods and Baking
+Methods and baking

 The techniques for making desem bread are similar to the techniques used for sourdough breads, but present unique challenges.

-Qualities affecting health

-Fully fermented sourdough breads may be more digestible for those with gluten sensitivity, but more research is needed.